coinspark/message-server/README.txt

 http(s)://msg.example.com/[directory]/
 http(s)://msg.example.com/coinspark/[directory]/

-The [directory] can contain the lowercase characters a-z, 0-9, - and . only.
+The [directory] can contain the lowercase characters a-z, 0-9, - and . only and should be as short as possible.

 CONTENTS